 - Watch Your Blind Spots – Many people rely solely on their side and rear-view mirrors to give them the entire view of their car.
 However, it’s important to make sure you turn to look directly to avoid missing something that your mirror may not catch.
 Also, be sure to take into account other drivers’ blind spots.
 That way you can minimize the amount of time you spend in them.

 - Know Your Car – Knowing your car is incredibly important in making sure you keep yourself and others safe on the road.
 As you drive, pay attention to the way your car reacts in certain situations.
 For example, if your car leans a lot when you make a turn, this means that turning the wheel quickly in the event of an accident could be dangerous.
 Knowing these small details about your car could help you navigate a potentially dangerous situation, and avoid a car accident in the future.

 - Keep Your Car in Good Shape – Taking care of your car is beneficial for your safety.
 It will benefit you to have your brakes working properly, your tires with proper traction, etc. You never know when you’ll encounter weather and need good windshield wipers and tires, a distracted driver, or any other potential accident-causing thing on the road.

 If you find yourself in the situation of needing legal assistance for a car accident, Steve Ray has your six.
 What does it mean to have your six?
 It means that Steve has your back.
-He is committed to serving people of the Northern Colorado area with honesty and hard work.
+He is committed to serving people of the Northern Colorado area with honesty and hard work as the area’s trusted car accident attorney.
 He will work aggressively for the maximum amount for you.
 Call or reach out online today.